smcl/tpt/README.md

 ### Beyond

 * The executable is _enormous_ - see if we can trim it down somewhat.
 It's basically got the .net runtime bundled so maybe one small step could be creating one for those who already have it.
-Some mention of possible solutions in this recent HN thread https://news.ycombinator.com/item?id=23254283
+Some mention of possible solutions in this recent HN thread https://news.ycombinator.com/item?id=23254283 and [.NET 5](https://github.com/dotnet/runtime/issues/36590) at least acknowledges that it could be good to have this.
+Also CoreRT was a thing for a while (check on it)